 The different types of RC cars

 There are many different types of radio-controlled cars.
-Some models are full-size replicas, while others have eccentric designs born from the boundless imagination of RC enthusiasts.
-These models can be divided into two main categories: Off-Road, i.e. all-terrain cars (Monster Truck, Buggy, etc.) and On-Road vehicles that man operate on roads (Formula 1, drift cars, short course).
-We will review most car models to help you identify the vehicle that suits you best.
+Some models are full-size replicas, while others have eccentric designs born from the boundless imagination of passionate RC creators.
+These models can be divided into two main categories: Off-Road, i.e., all-terrain cars (Monster Truck, Buggy, etc.) and On-Road vehicles that manoperate on roads (Formula 1, drift cars, short course).
+We will review most car models to help you identify the vehicle that best suits your needs.

 On-road radio-controlled cars